fishing/fishing.github.com/knots.md

 long to learn but you should take a hook and a line and practice tying the most basic knots, given that the simple "double criss cross" (more formally, an overhand knot) actually weakens your line by ~50%.

 Want to land bigger fish?
-Learn at least these two knots:
+Learn at least these knots:

 ## Palomar Knot